cheul0518/CS528/Lab1/README.md

   fprintf(stderr, "Couldn't open device %s: %s\n", dev, errbuf);
   return(2);
 }

+/*
+- int pcap_compile(pcap_t *p, struct bpf_program *fp, char *str, int optimize, bpf_u_int32 netmask)
+1. *p is your session handle from the previous section
+2. *fp is a reference to the place you will store the compiled version of your filter
+3. *str is the expression itself in regular string format
+4. optimize is an integer that decides if the expression should be "optimized"(0:false,1:true)
+5. netmask is the network mask of the network the filter applies to
-if (pcap_compile(handle, &fp, filter_exp, 0, net) == -1){
+6. The function returns -1 on failure; all other values imply success */ if (pcap_compile(handle, &fp, filter_exp, 0, net) == -1){
   fprintf(stderr, "Couldn't parse filter %s: %s\n", filter_exp, pcap_geterr(handle));
   return(2);
 }

+/*
+- int pcap_setfilter(pcap_t *p, struct bpf_program *fp)
+1. *p is your seesion handler
+2. *fp is a reference to the compiled version of the expression
-if (pcap_setfilter(handle, &fp) == -1){
+3. The function returns -1 on failure; all other values imply success */ if (pcap_setfilter(handle, &fp) == -1){
   fprintf(stderr, "Couldn't install filter %s: %s\n", filter_exp, pcap_geterr(handle));
   return(2);
 }
 ```